-As for the environmental protection, it is important to prepare sufficient silt traps, wash troughs and provide sufficient drainage system to prevent any damage to the environment such as rivers and lakes, which could cause water pounding and flush floods.
-The construction activities are required to follow guideline on environmental protection during construction works.
-In cooperate and adopt regulation during construction work.
+prepare sufficient silt traps, wash troughs and provide sufficient drainage system to prevent any damage to the environment such as rivers and lakes, which could cause water pounding and flush floods.
+The construction activities are required to follow guideline on environmental protection during construction works both in cooperate and adopt regulation during construction work.
 Figure 5 shows some loss reduction factors to be considered during construction stage.